uzzu/locomoco/README.md

 locomoco
 ========

-locomoco is a MVP framework for ActionScript3.0
+locomoco is a MVVM framework for ActionScript3.0